Casio PX-160 announced, replaces the Privia PX-150

 For more on what this new piano has to offer, please be sure to visit Casio’s official page devoted to this instrument.

-And lastly, please take a quick look below to see some of the best selling digital pianos currently available for sale on Amazon (hint, the PX-160 is one of them):
+And lastly, please take a quick look below to see some of the best selling digital pianos currently available for sale online (hint, the PX-160 is one of them):